 Operating Cash Costs

-1. Average production in the first four years of production
+1. Average production in the first three years of production

 The Cerro Blanco gold project is located in southeast Guatemala approximately 160 kilometers by road from the capital, Guatemala City.
 It is located in the Jutiapa Department, approximately nine kilometers west of the border with El Salvador.
 The nearest town to the project is Asunción Mita, a community of about 15,000 people approximately ten kilometers from the project.

 Previous owners invested approximately US$230 million into the project (US$60 million of which went into the Mita Geothermal project).
 Existing infrastructure includes portals, declines, and multiple Alimak vent rasies.
 Three kilometers of underground development has been completed including limited trial mining.

 Select mining equipment was acquired from the Marlin mine within the country as part of the acquisition.
 This includes a 12 MW CAT diesel generator set, scoop trams, jumbos, bolters and underground drills, an assay lab, and other various mobile equipment.

 The Cerro Blanco gold project is a classic hot springs-related, low sulphidation gold-silver deposit.
 Mineralization occurs within composite veins of chalcedony, quartz, adularia and calcite.
 The veins cut intensely-altered volcaniclastic rocks, limestones and sandstones.